Editor, Denisaurus News

 On Thursday, 15 December, the Senate rejected the nomination of Mr Magu as the Substantive Chairman of the as chairman of Economic and Financial Crimes Commission, EFCC, due to an indicting report it had received from the Department of State Security, DSS.

-An online media, who has links with the rejected acting chairman, had published a dubious fact check but the editor of this blog, Adenike Lucas, has provided the correct version of events.
+An online media, who has links with the rejected acting chairman, had published a dubious fact check but Adenike Lucas, the editor of DENISAURUS News has provided the correct version of events.

-Released documents seen by this blog has given credenance to the report written by the Director General of State Security Service, SSS, Lawal Duara against Mr Magu.
+Released documents seen by this website has given credence to the report written by the Director General of State Security Service, SSS, Lawal Duara against Mr Magu.

 A statement signed by the CNPP National Chairman, Alhaji Balarabe Musa, and Secretary General, Chief Willy Ezugwu, noted that Mr Magu’s rejection was in order, and also called on the Senate to scrap the EFCC, since it had become a den of corruption.